 “The stripes down the face and across the eyes … it seemed to me like you could almost see the separate sections of the individual, if you know what I mean,” he told Entertainment Weekly in a 2012 interview.

 Joel Harlow, who worked on Depp’s appearance, said that the movie has more make-up than he ever did before.
 Even more prosthetics were needed to make Depp look really aged for some scenes.

 The film received two Oscar nods, one of which was for Best Achievement in Makeup and Hairstyling for Harlow and Gloria Pasqua Casny.

 Sweeney Todd — Sweeney Todd: The Demon Barber of Fleet Street (2007)

-Depp, as shown through Tim Burton’s critically acclaimed horror musical classic, delivered an Academy Award-nominated performance as Sweeney Todd in a get-up that impressed audiences across the globe.
+Depp, as shown through Tim Burton’s critically acclaimed horror musical classic, delivered an Academy Award-nominated performance as Sweeney Todd in a getup that left audiences amazed.

 In the film, Todd is a barber in mid-19th century London, who is imprisoned for a crime he didn’t commit.
 Upon release, he restarts his trade as a barber and becomes a serial killer in order to avenge the murder of his wife.

 Describing the character in a 2008 interview with Daily Mail, Depp said that Todd “makes Sid Vicious look like an innocent paper boy.”